ibm-cloud-docs/openwhisk/pkg_watson_assistant.md

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/openwhisk/create).

-2. Select the namespace that you want to install the package into by using the namespace switcher.
+2. Select the namespace that you want to install the package into by using the namespace drop-down menu.

 3. Click **Install Packages**.

-4. Click on the **Watson** Package group.
+4. Click on the **Watson** package group.

 5. Click on the **Watson Assistant** Package.

 5. Click **Install**.

-6. Once the Package has been installed you will be redirected to the Actions page and can search for your new Package, which is named **assistant-v1**.
+6. Once the package is installed you will be redirected to the Actions page and can search for your new package, which is named **assistant-v1**.

 7. To use the Actions in the **assistant-v1** Package, you must bind service credentials to the actions.
-  * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions listed above.
+  * To bind service credentials to all actions in the package, follow steps 4 and 5 in the [CLI instructions](#conversation_cli).
-  * To bind service credentials to individual actions, complete the following steps in the UI. **Note**: You must complete the following steps for each action that you want to use.
+  * To bind service credentials to individual actions, complete the following steps in the UI.

+  You must complete the following steps for each action that you want to use.
+  {: note}

     1. Click on an action from the **assistant-v1** Package that you want to use.
 The details page for that action opens.
     2. In the left-hand navigation, click on the **Parameters** section.
     3. Enter a new **parameter**.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.